smaurice101/readthedocs/docs/source/tmlbuilds.rst

      - **Description**
    * - :ref:`STEP 1: Get TML Core Params: tml_system_step_1_getparams_dag`

-       This DAG will get the core TML connection and
+       Description: This DAG will get the core TML connection and

+               tokens needed for operations.
      - This DAG will get the core TML connection and

        tokens needed for operations.